 Storage: SD cards and external hard-drives are like gold for travel vloggers.
 Finding space to store your footage becomes a challenge if your filming everyday like we did….after 1 year of travelling and filming everyday we ended up with 3 hard-drives full of footage!

 Although Segate is a trusted brand we actually had lots of trouble with both our 1TB Segate hard-drives and we lost quite a bit of footage because of it.
 For our 3rd hard-drive we decided to try another brand called Western Digital and we have had no issues so can definitely recommend it, we have this particular model.

-And thats pretty much all we used, we did take a mic but never used it, it wasn't convenient for us and the type of intrepid travel we do.
-So for us simple was best....the simpler the better!
+And thats pretty much all we used.
+We did take a small lapel mic with us but never used it, it wasn’t convenient for us and the type of intrepid travel we do.
+For us while travelling simple and easy was best….the simpler the better!